 In Year 5/6, the children take part in a variety of sporting activities and events throughout the year; it is therefore important for their safety to ensure that they have the correct PE kit.
 We appreciate that it may take a couple of weeks to make sure your child has all of the correct kit – if you have any issues in acquiring any item of PE kit for your child, please contact the school office or your child’s class teacher.

 Please can pupils wear their PE kit to school on the following days:

 Mrs Rana/Ms Richardson’s class – Wednesday and Friday

-Mr Boult and Miss Squire’s classes – Your child will be told if they are in the Monday or Tuesday PE group.
+Mr Boult and Mrs Scott’s classes – Your child will be told if they are in the Monday or Tuesday PE group.
 This will also be added to Teams and their Homework book.
 Both classes will need PE kit on Fridays.